OWASP/owasp-mastg/Document/0x07c-Testing-Cryptography.md

 Proper design of a cryptographic system is a common pitfall when designing mobile applications.
 To achieve good security, a developer has to chose the right cryptographic directive (e.g., symmetric encryption), chose the right implementation for that directive (e.g., AES-GCM) and then configure that implementation correctly (e.g., key length, block modes, key management).
 While this chapter does not give an introduction into cryptography, its questions are designed to find common problems within the mentioned selection and implementation process.

 Throughout this chapter, multiple basic cryptographic building blocks are used.
-It is important to use the building blocks in their intended manner, the following gives a rough introduction into commonly refered concepts:
+It is important to use the building blocks in their intended manner, the following gives a rough introduction into commonly referred concepts:

 * Hashes are used to quickly calculate a fixed-length checksum based upon the original data.
 The same input data will produce the same output hash.
 Cryptographic hashes guarantee, that the generated hash will limit reasoning about the original data, that small changes within the original date will produce a completely different hash and that it is hard that, given a hash, to provide for original data that leads to a pre-determined hash.
 As no secret keys are used, an attacker can recalculate a new hash after data was modified.
 * Encryption converts the original plain-text data into encrypted text and subsequently allows to reconstruct the original data form the encrypted text (also known as cipher text).
-Thus it provides data confidenciality.
+Thus it provides data confidentiality.
 Please note that, encryption does not provide data integrity, i.e., if an attacker modifies the cipher text and a user decrypts the modified cipher text, the resulting plain-text will be garbage (but the decryption operation itself will perform successfully).
 * Symmetric Encryption utilizes a secret key.
-The data confidenciality of the encrypted data is solely dependent upon the confidenciality of the secret key.
+The data confidentiality of the encrypted data is solely dependent upon the confidentiality of the secret key.
-* Asymmetric Encryption uses two keys: a pbulic key that can be used to encrypt plain-text and a secret private key that can be used to reconstruct the original data from the plain-text.
+* Asymmetric Encryption uses two keys: a public key that can be used to encrypt plain-text and a secret private key that can be used to reconstruct the original data from the plain-text.

 ### Testing for Custom Implementations of Cryptography